 As the issues related to COVID-19 continue to subside and more restrictions are lifted, will we see food companies return to business travel, including in-person meetings and food conferences?
 We asked more than 250 companies about their travel plans for 2022 and beyond to find out.
-Companies told us about their plans and how much travel they may or may not be anticipating in 2022.
 Our survey found a wide variety of policies depending on the company, the location of the travel, and the purpose of the trip.

 In our ongoing coverage of the supply chain crisis and how it is affecting food processors, Food Safety Insights surveyed more than 150 food processors in North America and around the world about how they are managing their recovery, the difficulties they are still coping with, what changes they have made and will be making in the future.
 Most processors told us that they continue to have some level of difficulty with high prices, availability of employees (including truck drivers), and supply shortages.
 A large majority (about 75 percent) also tell us that they plan to implement changes and to manage their supply chains differently to avoid these issues in the future.